walidyounes/OCEPublique/README.md

     ```JAVA
     final String ICEFilePath  = " the path of the file runtime-Editor\\org.eclipse.ice.editor\\ICE.ice_editor in your laptop";
     ```
+    - The *matchingID* used for service matching is called in ICE's metamodel *ID* :
+     ```JAVA
+    Rename all occurences of MatchingID to ID in the ICEXMLFormatter.java class
+    ```
  1. Open *UI*
  1. Open *UIMockupController* class
     -In line **771** edit the existing line code :